Back To Search Results

 Equipment

 Continuous electronic fetal heart rate monitoring is recommended for face and brow presentations, as heart rate abnormalities are common in these scenarios.
 One study found that only 14% of the cases with face presentation had no abnormal traces on the cardiotocograph.[8]
-It is advised to use external transducer devices to prevent damage to the eyes.
-When internal monitoring is inevitable, it is suggested to place monitoring devices on bony parts carefully.
+External transducer devices are advised to prevent damage to the eyes.
+When internal monitoring is inevitable, monitoring devices on bony parts should be placed carefully.

 Personnel

-• Experienced midwife, preferably looking after laboring woman 1:1
+• Experienced midwife, preferably looking after laboring women 1:1

 • Senior obstetrician